About falls and falls prevention

 There are three important things that can influence the seriousness of a fall:

-- The height children can fall from: the lower the height, the lower the danger.
+- The height children fall from: the lower the height, the lower the danger.
 Children under five years shouldn’t have access to heights over 1.5 m, and older children shouldn’t have access to heights over 2 m.

-- What children fall onto: hard surfaces like concrete, ceramic tiles and even compacted sand are more hazardous to fall onto than softer surfaces.
+- The surface children might fall onto: hard surfaces like concrete, ceramic tiles and even compacted sand are more hazardous to fall onto than softer surfaces.
 A bed of tan-bark or pine mulch under play equipment provides a softer landing.
 These beds must be at least 30 cm deep.

-- What children might hit as they fall: put sharp-edged furniture, like coffee tables and bedside tables, in areas where a child is unlikely to fall on them.
+- The things children might hit as they fall: put sharp-edged furniture like coffee tables and bedside tables in areas where children are unlikely to fall on them.
+You can also use corner protectors on the edges.